Upcoming Services

 In addition to helping others build their business, Jeffrey also managed to build his own.
 With his father and brother-in-law Ernest Weiner, Jeffrey started his own law firm, Miro, Miro and Weiner in 1981, gathering a stable of the most talented lawyers in Detroit and slowly adding clients until it became one of the most well regarded and sought after firms in the city.
 After its dissolution in 2004, he became a senior partner at Honigman LLC.

 In addition to his success as a practicing lawyer, Jeffrey believed in passing on his knowledge and faith in the law, particularly the necessity of practicing ethically.
-He was a beloved and talented teacher who worked as adjunct professor of tax and corporate law, first at Wayne State University and then for 24 years at University of Michigan Law School where he taught tax law and corporate governance.
+He was a beloved and talented teacher who worked as adjunct professor of law, first at Wayne State University and then for 24 years at University of Michigan Law School where he taught real estate, tax law and corporate governance.
 He loved working with students and was known as imminently approachable and capable of communicating the most complicated concepts in the simplest ways.
 His devotion to his students’ success was such that he refused a salary, instead creating a merit scholarship fund that continues posthumously.

 Throughout his life, Jeffrey was a passionate philanthropist, contributing his own resources as well as marshaling those of his influential client base for many good causes in the suburban Detroit community.
 He helped raise money for, among others, the University of Michigan, University of Michigan Medical Center and Cranbrook Educational Community.